Today In Music History

 1984 - Queen released their 11th album, The Works.
 It features “Radio Ga Ga” and “I Want to Break Free.”

-1991 - James Brown was granted an early parole and set free in Columbia, S.C., after serving two years of a six-year prison sentence for resisting arrest after a car chase across two States.
+1991 - James Brown was granted early parole and released in Columbia, South Carolina, after serving two years of a six-year prison sentence for resisting arrest after a car chase across two states.

-2001 - Carlos Santana returned to the Mexican town where he grew up, Autlan De Navarro, for the first time in 46 years.
-A statue honor of Carlos and his father, mariachi player Jose Santana, was unveiled.
+2001 - Carlos Santana returned to Autlán de Navarro, the town in Mexico where he grew up, for the first time in 46 years.
+A statue in honor of Carlos and his father, mariachi player Jose Santana, was unveiled.

-2010 - U2 earned more money than any other music act that performed in the U.S. in 2009, making $109 million from touring, record sales and other royalties, which was almost twice as much as the second best, Bruce Springsteen, who took home $58 million in America that year.
+2010 - U2 earned more money than any other music act that performed in the U.S. in 2009, making $109 million from touring, record sales and other royalties, which was almost twice as much as the second best, Bruce Springsteen, who took home $58 million in the U.S. that year.

 2011 - Blues musician Eddie Kirkland died at age 87.